 Run, hike, walk, socialize, and drink booze!
 Experience the Vietnamese countryside and villages up close and personal with a pack of fun loving ex-pats and locals!
 Sound like your idea of a good time?

-Then come along and Join Nha Trang Hash House Harriers every Sunday, 2.45pm at Crazy Kim's Sports Bar and Restaurant at 19 Biet Thu Street, Nha Trang.
+Then come along and Join Nha Trang Hash House Harriers every Sunday,

 The History of Hash House Harriers